Tyler O'Neill Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 3.99 team ERA that ranks ninth among all league pitching staffs.
+- The Phillies' 3.96 team ERA ranks ninth across all league pitching staffs.

-- Phillies pitchers combine to give up 144 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Wheeler will look to earn his 10th win when he makes the start for the Phillies, his 26th of the season.
-He is 9-6 with a 3.64 ERA and 165 strikeouts through 151 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Washington Nationals, when he threw seven innings, allowing four earned runs while giving up seven hits.
+- In his most recent time out on Monday against the San Francisco Giants, the righty went seven innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.